TikTok food trends: Leftover salmon bowl

+The salmon rice bowl trend was originally developed by TikTok lifestyle influencer Emily Mariko.
+The recipe was first introduced on August 25, 2021, but was revised multiple times with the final variation uploaded on 21 September 2021.
+The video received 40 million views and inspired 155 related videos.

+The dish consists of mashed salmon and rice, heated in a microwave with an ice cube on top to create steam.
+It is then topped with mayonnaise, soy sauce, and sriracha and eaten with kimchi and dried nori seaweed squares.
+The dish gained popularity due to its simplicity, use of leftover food, and short preparation time of under 5 minutes.

 Nature's cereal

 Nature's cereal is a trend on TikTok developed by user @natures_food in March 2021, where traditional cereal is replaced with fruit; and the milk is replaced with coconut water.
-Some users claim this cereal relieves constipation and gives people energy.
-One factor that has boosted the popularity of this trend is the attention it received from singer Lizzo who posted several videos of herself enjoying nature's cereal.
+Some users claim this cereal relieves constipation and boosts energy.
+The trend gained additional attention when singer Lizzo posted several videos of herself enjoying the dish.

-Baked Oats

-This trend originating in the spring of 2021, starts with using oat flour, instead of whole oats.
-Baked oats can be a variety of different flavors and can be baked in a short amount of time.

 Pesto eggs

 Pesto eggs is a TikTok food trend involving the substitution of pesto sauce for oil when cooking eggs on a stovetop.
 The technique is successful since pesto sauce already contains olive oil as a primary ingredient.
-Amy Wilichowsky, a dietitian and TikToker, shared a video of her cooking eggs using the technique on the social media platform on April 24, 2021, and is credited as the creator of the trend.
+Amy Wilichowsky (@amywilichowski on TikTok), a dietitian and TikToker, shared a video of her cooking eggs using the technique on the social media platform on April 24, 2021, and is credited as the creator of the trend.
 The original recipe included bread topped with avocado, ricotta cheese, honey, salt, pepper, and red pepper flakes but multiple variations have arisen since then.

-Pasta Chips
+Pasta chips

-Pasta chips was created in June 2021 and are mostly eaten as a snack or appetizer.
+Pasta chips were created in June 2021 and are mostly eaten as a snack or appetizer.
 After cooking pasta in boiling water, the pasta is then added to an air fryer to get crispy.
 Pasta chips can be seasoned in a variety of different flavors.